 Maharana Pratap Memorial documents the history of Maharana Pratap- his life and times, episodes from his life, and of course the battles he fought.
 Located very close to the Chetak Samadhi, this is a whole new building, built in typical Mewari Architecture.

-A row of camels lines outside for those who may want to roam around the local style.
+A row of camel lines outside for those who may want to roam around the local style.

 But the ticket and enter the lovely fort-like structure.
 There is a small Shiva temple on the right, in all white.

 You are greeted by a large bronze sculpture depicting the deception of the Mughal Army by Man Singh Jhala.
 This is done using a horse with an elephant head while the opponent army guy is on an elephant.

 Inside the museum, the scenes of battle are depicted using paintings and a series of interactive dioramas.
 The whole of Mewar is recreated to tell the stories from the life of Maharana Pratap.
 It was like walking through the history lessons once again.

 There is not just a history of Maharana Pratap, but more or less history of Mewar covering places like Kumbhalgarh and Chittorgarh Fort.

-Behind the museum is a rural village re-created with a small lake to boat around, some shops to shop at.
+Behind the museum is a rural village re-created with a small lake to boat around, and some shops to shop at.
 I liked the stack of colorful Pagris at one of the shops – so typically Mewari.